Norway–Russia relations

 Norway–Russia relations are the bilateral relations between the Kingdom of Norway and the Russian Federation.
 Diplomatic relations between the two nations were established on 30 October 1905 – four days after the establishment of Norway's independence.
 Russia has an embassy in Oslo, as well as consulates in Barentsburg and Kirkenes; likewise, Norway has an embassy in Moscow, as well as consulates in Murmansk and Saint Petersburg.
 The countries border each other along a 195.7 km (121.6 mi) long border.
 Norway is on Russia's Unfriendly Countries List.

 Timeline

+Early history

+In the 10th century, Norwegian Vikings had sporadic contact with the inhabitants of Bjarmaland, a region that today corresponds to the shores of the White Sea in Russia.
+In the 13th century, the Norwegians conducted trading expeditions to the Northern Dvina and they would sometimes reach the Russian interior.
+A 1267 law code refers to the Norwegians' commercial expeditions.

+Conflict between the Norwegians and the Russian city-state of Novgorod over competing interests led to the signing of the Treaty of Novgorod in 1326, which reaffirmed the status quo and maintained free trade.
+Although a border was not formally delineated, a buffer zone was created and some regions were placed under joint administration.

+The Norwegians built the fortress of Vardøhus in 1300 near the modern border while the main economic center on the Russian side was the Solovetsky Monastery.
+The Norwegians may have settled the Kola Peninsula and they would continue to claim control over the region.
+The Russian word murmansky, which refers to the northern coast in the region, is derived from an old name for the Norwegians, nordmann.
+The first Russian town in the region was founded in 1583 near the current site of Arkhangelsk and had a Norwegian guest house.

 1537–1814

 Denmark handled the foreign relations of Norway during this period.
 Denmark and Russia were in general allies against their mutual enemy Sweden.

 1814–1905

 Sweden handled the foreign relations of Norway during this period.
 The Norway–Russia border was defined in 1826.